 As long as there have been sailors there have been mascots.
 While animals as mascots are better known, many ships also had inanimate mascots.
-The New Zealand Division of the Royal Navy had mascots such as cats, birds, and dogs but it is not known if any were taken into combat.
+The New Zealand Division of the Royal Navy had mascots such as cats, birds, and dogs.
 The depot ship Philomel had a bulldog as a mascot.

 As long as there have been sailors there have been mascots.
 While animals as mascots are better known, many ships also had inanimate mascots.
 For example, the submarine HMS Trenchant kept a as her mascot a rubber ducky donated by a sea-cadet unit.
 Her sister ship Triumph was given a teddy bear by the Triumph Motorcycle Company.
 Animal mascots remained on Royal Navy vessels until 1977 when they were banned due to the threat of rabies.
 At the time mascots were only carried on RN vessels in British waters.
 In September 1977 orders were issued to ships to “land your warm-blooded animals forthwith”.
 All mascots had to be removed by the beginning of October.
 The list of animals issued at the time included: